ChrisZhu2050/chriszhu2050.github.io/README.md

 3. **Tokenizer initializing**

     - Normalizer
-      > Perform Unicode normalization (such as NFKC), case conversion, deduplication, or special symbol cleaning to ensure consistent formatting of input text
+      > Perform Unicode normalization,  deduplication, or special symbol cleaning to ensure consistent formatting of input text

       <br>
     - Pre-tokenizer
       > Perform preliminary segmentation (such as segmentation by space or byte level) before the intervention of the algorithm model to define the basic processing unit